schlich/loomio_help/content/user_manual/getting_started/starting_a_group/index.md

 - “We haven’t heard from @Bill and @Ngaire … what are your thoughts?”
 - “We might be getting off topic here.
 I've started another Loomio discussion about that [here](http://www.loomio.org).
 Let's bring this back to the original focus.”

-# Move decisions to Loomio

-## If discussions are happening via email...
+## If discussions happen via email
 Remind the group you've agreeed to use Loomio and request people move the discussion over there.
 Sometimes it can be helpful to copy and paste what's been said so far and directly give everyone the Loomio link.

-## If decisions are being made in-person...
+## If decisions are being made in-person
 Recall why you wanted to use Loomio, and ask if the group wants to move the discussion online before concluding a decision.
 Common reasons are to include people who aren't in the room, and create documentation for future reference.